 On April 8, 2022, the Company entered into a \$2.1 million term loan (the "Term Loan") with First American Commercial Bancorp, Inc. pursuant to a Master Loan and Security Agreement.
 The proceeds from the Term Loan will be used to fund certain capital expenditures.
 The borrowing under the Term Loan bears interest at a rate of 3.73% per annum and is being repaid over forty-eight monthly installments of principal and interest through April 2026.
-As of December 31, 2022, the Company had \$1.8 million outstanding under the Term Loan.
-There were no amounts outstanding under the Term Loan as of December 31, 2021.
+The Company had \$1.3 million and \$1.8 million outstanding under the Term Loan as of December 31, 2023 and 2022, respectively.

 We anticipate that our working capital needs will increase as we invest in the growth of our business.
-We believe that the funds held in cash and cash equivalents and our unused borrowings under our Credit Facility will be sufficient to fund our working capital and cash requirements for the next 12 months.
+We believe that the funds held in cash and cash equivalents and our unused borrowings under our Credit Agreement will be sufficient to fund our working capital and cash requirements for at least the next 12 months.
+We continuously evaluate our liquidity and capital resources, including access to external capital, to ensure we can finance our future capital requirements.